bogdando/packer-atlas-example/README.md

 Creates a corosync cluster with disabled quorum and STONITH.
 Launches a rabbitmq OCF multi-state pacemaker clone which should assemble the rabbit cluster automatically.

-Note, may through en error about a bad ssh exit code.
-Just ignore it.
+Note, the vagrant may through en error about a bad ssh exit code.
+Just ignore it and perform the manual action up for the rest of the nodes (n2, n3, etc.), if required.

 ## Acknowledgements